AbsurdlySuspicious/sg-sprite/lay-format.md

 Sprite list defines variants of this sprite.
 They have several types and can be dependent on each other.

-Chunk list defines positions of chunks in the source png and their position in target sprite.
+Chunk list defines positions of chunks in the source png and their position in the target sprite.

 Source file chunks are 32x32px regions in the source png composed into the final sprite according to the needed sprite variant.